syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/DataSource.md

 {% endhighlight %}

-> Note: We can set External datasource for the autocompletion.
+N> We can set External datasource for the autocompletion.
 See External DataSource topic.

  See Also
  How to delete the items in the list at run time?